-Visual Question Answering in AI: what's it all about?
+Visual Question Answering in AI: what is it?

-The meteoric progress of artificial intelligence has led to the creation of systems capable of interacting with the visual world in a totally new way.
-Behind these advances lies Visual Question Answering (VQA), a task that enables machines to answer specific questions about images.
-In other words, VQA is a feat of computer vision, in which machines are taught not only to observe, but also to understand visual content and provide intelligent answers in natural language.
+The rapid progress of artificial intelligence makes it possible to create systems capable of interacting with the visual world in a completely new way.
+Behind these advances, the Visual Question Answering (VQA) is a task that allows machines to answer specific questions about images.
+In other words, VQA is a feat of computer vision, where machines are taught not only to observe, but to understand visual content in order to provide intelligent answers in natural language.

 β

-This field of research merges computer vision and natural language processing, offering a wide range of possible applications, from accessibility for the visually impaired to improved image retrieval systems.
+This field of research merges computer vision and natural language processing, offering a variety of application possibilities, ranging from accessibility for visually impaired people to improving image search systems.

 β

-Drawing on deep learning and data annotation techniques, VQA makes it possible to develop models capable of understanding the content of an image and extracting relevant information to formulate precise responses.
-This ability to visually "interrogate" images opens up new perspectives for human-computer interaction and visual data analysis.
-You may be wondering how this works, and how to prepare data to train models capable of interacting with images or videos...
-In this article, we explain the main principles involved in preparing VQA datasets.
-Let's get started!
+By using deep learning and data annotation techniques, VQA makes it possible to develop models capable of understanding the content of an image and extracting relevant information from it in order to formulate accurate answers.
+This ability to visually βqueryβ images opens up new perspectives for human-computer interaction and visual data analysis. you may be wondering how this works, and how to prepare data to train models that can interact with images or videos...
+That's good news: in this article, we explain the main principles of preparing VQA datasets.
+Let's go!

 β